 The UK Government introduced the Coronavirus Job Retention Scheme enabling some employers to claim a grant to cover a proportion of the wages of employees who had been “furloughed” or not required to work because there was no work for them because their operations have been affected by coronavirus restrictions.

 The scheme was closed to new entrants from 30 June 2020 and the level of grant was reduced from 1 September 2020.
-It was due to close on 31 October 2020, but was extended until December 2020.
-On 5 November 2020, the first day of the UK’s “second lockdown” coronavirus restrictions, Chancellor Rishi Sunak announced the Coronavirus Job Retention Scheme was being extended until 31 March 2021.
-It has been further extended until 30 April 2021.
+It was due to close on 31 October 2020, but was extended until December 2020, then it was further extended until 31 March 2021, then until 30 April 2021.

 Bishopsgate Law employment lawyers provide independent legal advice about employment settlement agreements, and represent employees and employers at employment tribunals.

 Find out how Bishopsgate Law can help you:

 Lawrite annual subscriptions are used by business owners, managers, and in-house HR professionals to ensure they have up to date employment law document templates – including contracts of employment and employee handbooks with essential HR policies and procedures – and detailed law guides to work with.

 Last Updated on April 21, 2021 by Admin